mixpanel/docs/pages/docs/tracking-methods/integrations/mobile-attribution-tracking.md

 # Mobile Attribution

 Determining the source and channels for your mobile traffic can be complex to set up yourself, specially for installs since the user journey goes mainly through the Google Play Store or the Apple App Store before continuing the journey and mapping that journey can be a challenge.
-In our view, it’s best to partner with a service that can focus on reliably mapping that journey and [we have a list of partners](https://mixpanel.com/partners/integrations?categories=attribution-deep-linking) that we encourage customers to review for this purpose.
+In our view, it's best to partner with a service that can focus on reliably mapping that journey and [we have a list of partners](https://mixpanel.com/partners/integrations?categories=attribution-deep-linking) that we encourage customers to review for this purpose.

-> Specifically for Android installs, the Android SDK itself supports a function called [getInstallReferrer](https://developer.android.com/reference/com/android/installreferrer/api/ReferrerDetails#getInstallReferrer()) which you can leverage to parse some of the source data if you’d prefer to not implement through a partner, although for a smaller subset of the attribution data.
+> Specifically for Android installs, the Android SDK itself supports a function called [getInstallReferrer](https://developer.android.com/reference/com/android/installreferrer/api/ReferrerDetails#getInstallReferrer()) which you can leverage to parse some of the source data if you'd prefer to not implement through a partner, although for a smaller subset of the attribution data.

 Mobile attribution partner integrations work in 3 main ways: